 John Anderson

 Roegner made a motion to approve the following applicant for pre-determination on completing the pre-licensing courses and sitting for the licensure exam upon completion.
-A. Hall seconded the motion.
+Hall seconded the motion.
 Motion carried.

 Blane Garfield

 Roegner made a motion to approve the following applicant for pre-determination on completing the pre-licensing courses and sitting for the licensure exam upon completion Johnson seconded the motion.
 Motion carried.